 Sterling has been taking the game industry to task since 2006, first working at Destructoid and The Escapist before deciding to go independent in 2014 after growing weary of the traditional games journalism industry and its reliance on obsolete business models and sponsorships.
-His 575,000 subscribers-strong YouTube channel as well as everything else under his Jimquisition brand is now funded thanks to the kind donations of 6,307 people through Patreon.
+Their 800,000 subscribers-strong YouTube channel as well as everything else under their Jimquisition brand is now funded thanks to the kind donations of 6,307 people through Patreon.

-Sterling was able to discuss with Heavy via email about his work, how they investigates companies, his thoughts on game industry trends, the future of his career, and, of course, the beloved 80’s toy Boglins.
+Sterling was able to discuss with Heavy via email about their work, how they investigates companies, their thoughts on game industry trends, the future of their career, and, of course, the beloved 80’s toy Boglins.
 We also have exclusive info on Jim Sterling’s Licensed Game Experience, a game based on the Jimquisition brand which hasn’t received an update since June 2016.

 Update: Sterling came out as “non-binary pansexual gendertrash” on August 25, 2020, so this article has been updated with their correct pronouns.